epowers/django-stdimage/README.rst

  The `replace` option will replace all existing files.
  There is currently a memory leak, that's why you should avoid using the `replace` option in cron jobs.

+Multi threading and multi processing
+  Since version 2 stdImage supports multiprocessing und multithreading.
+  Every image is rendered in separate process, every variation in a separate thread.
+  Tho this will result increased performance you might experience an increased memory footprint.

 Testing